 You wont believe it but at one point in my life I just stopped eating Jollof rice.
 I grew sick of it.
-Sick of eating it every time I attended a wedding, a christening, a 7 day and sick of eating it on sunday or at Christmas, Boxing day, Easter, Easter monday and the list goes on.
-As for the seperate gravy that came with it...well, where do I start?
+Sick of eating it every time I attended a wedding, a christening, a 7 day and sick of eating it on Sunday or at Christmas, Boxing day, Easter, Easter Monday and the list goes on.
+As for the separate gravy that came with it...well, where do I start?
 I'm sorry but where do people get off with meat cubes and onions sitting at the bottom of the serving dish with oil floating around on top?
 It was like watching goldfish rise to the top of stagnant pond water when I put the spoon in to serve.
 Then there was the salted pork that came with it, on top of the oil and gravy.
 Salted pork to add to what exactly...the flavour?
-Well it didnt.
+Well it didn't.
 I hated the very sight of it.
 Most times I skipped the gravy because ...well because I just had enough with excess.
 I never missed eating it.
 I would just pass it by and go for anything drenched in palm oil, hmmmph, much more tasty with much more omph...My days without Jollof rice were tasteful but that was until I left home to start University.

 I've always wondered about the origins of Jollof rice because most West African's cook it.
 It is celebratory food, eaten mainly on special occasions.
-Always cooked for civilised gatherings in almost every household in West Africa.
+Always cooked for civilized gatherings in almost every household in West Africa.
 So where does it come from?
 Well, believe it or not my research keeps getting the same results; it appears to have derived from the Sene-gambia region and is considered to be Wolof food.
 Jollof rice allegedly originates from 'Benachin' meaning one pot in Wolof.
-A popular dish which has seen variations concucted through out the west african coast.
+A popular dish which has seen variations concocted through out the west African coast.
 I still have to find out why Jollof rice is associated with celebration and the gathering of people.
 Any one out there got any takes on this?